-Programmes and community forums
+Programmes and services

 We work with and fund a number of programmes and services that provide support to families and communities.
 Our programmes and services vary in their approach, because different people need different things, at different stages of their lives.

 Some of our programmes and services are about early intervention – stopping the cycle before it happens.
 Others are about empowering our communities at a grass-roots level – giving them a voice and influence over the decisions that affect them.
-Or we might work with Community Response Forums to develop new community-based solutions.

 Break-away school holiday programme